develephant/Eventable/README.md

 local tbl = et:new()
 ```

 You now have a table that is also part of the __Eventable__ messaging network.
+Use it as you would any other table.
+Just be sure not to overwrite any of the __Eventable__ methods (see API below).

-As long as you don't use any of the __Eventable__ method names (see below), you can pass in any starting data table.
+As long as you don't use any of the __Eventable__ method names, you can pass in any starting data table.

 ```lua
 local starter_tbl = { username = "Fred", age = 55 }